-Given the current inadequacies of the Canadian and BC Environmental Assessment processes, SSN was required to develop our own project assessment process for the proposed KGHM Ajax open pit mine.
+Given the current inadequacies of the Canadian and BC Environmental Assessment processes, SSN was required to develop its own project assessment process.
+This process was previously used to assess the proposed KGHM Ajax mine, and is now being used to assess the proposed Highland Valley Copper (HVC) Mine Life Extension Project.